awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 ```
 SELECT SUM(numpackets) AS
   packetcount,
-  destinationaddress
+  dstaddr
 FROM vpc_flow_logs
-WHERE destinationport = 443 AND date > current_date - interval '7' day
+WHERE dstport = 443 AND date > current_date - interval '7' day
-GROUP BY destinationaddress
+GROUP BY dstaddr
 ORDER BY packetcount DESC
 LIMIT 10;
 ```